tombruijn/counter.js/README.md

 ### Testing

-This project needs test coverage. ;)
+This project needs test coverage and I haven't gotten around to it yet. ;)

 ## License